What is the best way to spend money abroad? 5 Best ways to spend overseas 2024 - 2025

 1. Prepaid Travel Cards

-With a prepaid travel card, you can pay for what you like without paying international fees.
+With a prepaid travel card like the HyperJar card, you can pay for what you like without paying international fees.
 You only pay for the price listed on whatever you’re buying – whether it’s a meal out, a boat ride, or a souvenir for a friend – without being surprised by bank fees that hike up the price of every purchase.

 Using a prepaid travel card has many other benefits besides this, including:

-· Can be used anywhere – well, anywhere that accepts cards.
+• Can be used anywhere – well, anywhere that accepts Visa or Mastercard cards.

 2. Cash

-Many people say carrying cash is the best way to spend money abroad because you aren’t subject to banks’ pesky international fees, and it’s undoubtedly one of the better options.
+Many people say carrying cash is the best way to spend money abroad because you aren’t subject to banks’ pesky international fees, and it’s definitely an option to consider:

-Make sure not to get this cash out of ATMs when you’re abroad.
-Even though you’ll technically be paying with cash, you won’t escape being charged international fees from your bank if you withdraw money in a foreign country.
+Make sure not to get this cash out of ATMs when you’re abroad as you might be charged international fees from your bank for withdrawing money in a foreign country.

 3. Debit Cards

-Many people use their debit cards in foreign countries, though it’s not the best way to spend abroad since many debit cards charge international transaction and withdrawal fees.
+Many people use their bank debit cards in foreign countries, though it’s probably not the best way to spend abroad since many banks charge international transaction and withdrawal fees.

-For each card transaction you make abroad, you can expect to pay 0-3% of the value of the purchase as a fee.
+For each card transaction you make abroad, you can expect to pay 0-3% of the value of the purchase as an additional bank fee.
 For each cash withdrawal from a foreign ATM, you can expect to pay 0-2.75% of the value of cash withdrawn.

 Several advantages make using a debit card the best way to spend abroad for some: